-Lumens have shown promise to date.
-Since the inception of the asset, its value has risen to $0.448 as of April 4, 2021.
-This steady growth positions Lumens to be a solid long-term investment.
+XLM has shown promise to date.
+Since the inception of the asset, its value has risen to $0.3368 as of Oct.
+10, though not without some swings.
+This overall growth positions XLM to be a solid long-term investment.

-Despite the rise in value, Stellar has destroyed half of its Lumens at this time and does not plan to create more.
+Stellar has destroyed half of its Lumens at this time and does not plan to create more.
 This may cast doubt on its investment potential, but it is important to recognize that the coin will be scarce in the future.
 Rarity increases the value of any item, as should be the case with the Lumens that are still in existence.
-The potential increased value makes Stellar an excellent asset to buy and hold.
+The potential increased value could make XLM an excellent asset to buy and hold.

 Where To Buy Stellar Lumens